Pelagicore/softwarecontainer/README.md

 with test_runner.sh.
 Currently, the component tests are outdated and need to be reworked.

-The service tests are in service-test/ and are run with run_tests.sh.
+The service tests are in service-test/ and can be run with run-tests.sh.
+See servicetest/README.md for more details about these tests.

 # Troubleshooting